anbox-cloud/discourse-docs/ref/glossary.md

 <a name="anbox-shell"></a>
 ### Anbox shell

-A command-line tool (`anbox-shell`) that provides an ADB shell with root permissions granted, which you can use to access the Android system in the Anbox Cloud instance.
+A command-line tool (`anbox-shell`) that provides an ADB shell with root permissions granted, which you can use to access the Android system in the instance.

 See [Access an instance with AMC](https://discourse.ubuntu.com/t/17772#amc).